Team Memory

 Team Coding Standards

-Store coding conventions as group rules so all agents follow the same patterns:
+Store coding conventions as team rules so all agents follow the same patterns:

 content: "All API responses must include a 'success' boolean field",